 - LinkedIn Learning (LinkedIn provide a privacy notice for users of their service)

 - Apprenticeship Training Providers.

 - Track your LinkedIn activity to obtain information about the way you access this platform to analyse the effectiveness and usage of this service.
 We analyse the effectiveness of courses uptake at an aggregate level so that no individuals are identified from the data

 - Share your details with apprenticeship training providers to ensure your contract is in place.

 We take the security of your data seriously.
-Details on university wide measures surrounding IT security can be found in the principal IT Security Policy (PDF) which sets out the definition of, commitment to and requirements of Information Technology and Security.
+Details on university-wide measures surrounding IT security can be found in Our Data Policy Statement (PDF) (incorporating Information Security Policy) which sets out the definition of, commitment to and requirements of Information Technology and Security.